iaine/web-accessibility/docs/docs/usage.md

 ## Using the Accessibility test tool

-The tool t akes a series of urls or a single url to support accessibility testing.
+The tool takes a series of urls or a single url to support accessibility testing.

-It uses the axe library to test.
+It uses the axe library to run automated tests.

 Do not run this too often: it is a heuristic to help test, not a replacement for manual testing.
 Results may change between runs.

+Please also note that this tool does not replace manual testing.
+It is an additional tool.

 ### Installing